 If your router has a WPS button on the back, pushing it will send out a signal that adds the device to the network and passes it log in credentials so you don’t have to enter a text password.

-An alternative method uses an eight character numeric code entered into the network settings of the device.
-WPS enables devices in your home, such as set-top boxes and games consoles, to maintain a presence on the network even when you change the password needed for computers and phones to connect.
+An alternative method uses an eight-character numeric code entered into the network settings of the device.
+WPS enables devices in your home, such as set-top boxes and game consoles, to maintain a presence on the network even when you change the password needed for computers and phones to connect.